-- 10% of the non-voting shares of any one issuer; - 10% of the bonds of any one issuer; - 25% of the shares of any fund respectively any sub-fund of an umbrella fund; - 10% of the money market instruments of any one issuer.
+- 10% of the non-voting shares of any one issuer; - 10% of the bonds of any one issuer; - 25% of the shares of any fund; - 10% of the money market instruments of any one issuer.

 The limits laid down in the second, third and fourth indents may be disregarded at the time of acquisition if at that time the gross amount of the bonds or of the money market instruments, or the net amount of outstanding fund shares, cannot be calculated.